Ousman-T/Final-Project/README.md

 Lessons Learned-

 FILE STRUCTURE AND FOLLOWING DATA WAS THE THESIS STATEMENT BEHIND THIS PROJECT!
 This should be apart of the Ten Coding Commandments (Haha).
 Simply remembering your file structure, and which files/functions require what data/files can turn an overwhelming project into a very straightforward project.

+Resources-

+NO RESOURCES USED FOR THIS PROJECT OTHER THAN PAST PROJECTS FOR REFERENCES.
+No code alongs, no stackOverFlow, no google searches.
+TRIAL BY FIRE.